michal-zurkowski/drawtetrado/README.md

                             (optional, ElTetrado) model number to process
       --stacking-mismatch STACKING_MISMATCH
-                            (optional, ElTetrado) a perfect tetrad stacking covers 4 nucleotides; this option can be used with value 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
+                            (optional, ElTetrado) a perfect tetrad stacking covers 4 nucleotides; this option can be used with values 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
       --strict              (optional, ElTetrado) nucleotides in tetrad are found